villano-lab/galactic-spin/README.md

 |Firefox Mobile | 17/04/2020 | Sliders could not be used. |
 |Safari Mobile  | 22/04/2020 | Sliders could not be used. |
 |Chrome Mobile  | 17/04/2020 | Sliders could not be used. |

+## Version Notes

+Each major version represents a different presentation or workshop. v1.0.0 represents RaCAS 2020; v2.0.0 represents RaCAS 2021; and v3.0.0 represents our first pilot workshop. **Versions 1 and 2 are now deprecated.
+If you are using binder, please use v3.0.2 or newer.**

 # References
 All of our data and the equations used in most of our calculations comes from Noordermeer (2008).
 We also used Casertano 1983 for the disk component equations and Karukes, et al., for the halo component.